ukatc/camera-calibration/README.md

 ### Tests

 Tests are performed using [pytest](https://docs.pytest.org/en/latest/).
-They can be run from the package's directory with the `pytest` command
+They can be run from the package's directory with the `pytest` command.

+To ensure compatibility with all versions, these should be run in at least environments for python 2.7 and 3.7

 ### Code style